-If interest rates had been 0.5% higher/lower with all other variables held constant, the Group's profit for the year ended 31 March 2010 would increase/decrease by approximately HK\$203,000 (2009: increase/decrease by approximately HK\$128,000).
+If interest rates had been 0.5% higher/lower with all other variables held constant, the Group's profit for the year ended 31 March 2011 would increase/decrease by approximately HK\$386,000 (2010: increase/decrease by approximately HK\$203,000).
 No analysis is prepared at the Company level as the sensitivity is immaterial.

-- (a) Market risk (continued) - (iii) Price risk
+(iii) Price risk